 Jean-Bernard Pommier, who conducted Istomin in almost all his concerto repertoire, asserts that it was not so easy to accompany him: “Of course, there was the immutable rhythmic solidity.
 But between the strong beats of the beginning and end of a musical phrase, Eugene often took the liberty of a vocal phrasing, whose subtle inflections could vary from one concert to another.
 Freedom, but with order, Casals’ famous motto!
 You have either to be very attentive, or to give up following him too closely because there was a risk of destabilizing the orchestra.
 Eugene was used to playing with great conductors and it seemed natural to him that you should follow him perfectly!’’

 And the search for the right tempo?
 Istomin did not believe in the existence of an ideal and absolute tempo.
-Of course, he considered that there are limits that must not be exceeded if we do not want to lose the thread.
-Some of Gould’s and Richter’s extreme slowness left him stunned.
+Of course, he considered that there are limits which must not be exceeded if we do not want to lose the thread.
+Some of Gould’s and Richter’s extremely slow tempos left him speechless.
 He openly confessed to one of his great weaknesses – the tendency to let himself play faster and faster, due to an excess of adrenaline that encourages one to take very fast tempos and to tend to accelerate them.
 This was particularly the case when the hall’s acoustics did not provide feedback and encouraged him to play even faster.
 “One of the constants of my work has been to try, sometimes by playing like a snail, to control my desire to always accelerate.”
 He found it essential to resort to using the metronome from time to time, even if it was frustrating.
 This was necessary in order to recover a feeling of stability.

 On the occasion of his 75th birthday, cellist Sharon Robinson paid tribute to Istomin in these words: “I adore your playing, you have the courage to be honest and the intelligence to be simple.’’